home-assistant/home-assistant.io/source/voice_control/create_wake_word.markdown

    - **Result**: Once this process is finished, you should have 2 files in your downloads folder:
      - `.tflite` and `.onnx` files

 8. Congratulations!
-You have created your own wake word model!
+You just applied machine learning to create your own wake word model!
    - The next step is to add it to Home Assistant.

 ## To add your personal wake word to Home Assistant